Shippable/docs/sources/platform/server/auth-source-control.md

 If you already have a working Shippable Server instance and just added GitHub auth, you should be able to sign in with your GitHub credentials at this time.

 ## Bitbucket Server

+**Note:** OAuth integration with Atlassian Stash and BitBucket Server requires a publicly trusted SSL certificate to be configured on your Stash or BitBucket Server.
+Self-signed certificates are not currently supported.

 Integration with Atlassian Stash 3.x, and BitBucket Server 4.x up to 5.2.2 is supported with Shippable Server.